Download OpenAPI / Postman

 Quick start in Postman

-1. Download the Postman Collection and the environment for the environment you plan to use.
+1. Download the Postman Collection and the Postman Environment for the environment you plan to use.

 2. Import both files into Postman.